chainswarm/chainswarm/doc/indexers/substrate/money_flow.md

     self._process_network_specific_events(transaction, timestamp, events_by_type)
 ```

-### Transfer Processing
+### Transfer Processing and Aggregation

-The core of the Money Flow indexer is the processing of transfer events:
+The core of the Money Flow indexer is the processing and aggregation of transfer events:

 ```python
 def _process_transfer_events(self, transaction, timestamp, events):